Orama-Interactive/Pixelorama/README.md

 - [GitHub Releases (Windows, Linux & Mac)](https://github.com/Orama-Interactive/Pixelorama/releases)
 - [Flathub (Linux)](https://flathub.org/apps/details/com.orama_interactive.Pixelorama)
 - [Snap Store (Linux)](https://snapcraft.io/pixelorama)

+You can also find early access builds in the [GitHub Actions page](https://github.com/Orama-Interactive/Pixelorama/actions).
+There's also a [Web version available](https://orama-interactive.github.io/Pixelorama/early_access/).
+Keep in mind that these versions will have bugs and are unstable.
+Unless you're interested in testing the main branch of Pixelorama, it's recommended that you stick to a stable version.

 ## Documentation
 You can find Online Documentation for Pixelorama here: https://orama-interactive.github.io/Pixelorama-Docs